Arshad al-Umari: Mayor of Baghdad

+Other roles

-From 29 January to 23 June 1948 he was Minister of Defense.
+From 29 January to 23 June 1948, he was Minister of Defense.
 In 1952 he was selected to be the Executive Vice-President of the Development Board.
 The Development Board was formed to undertake the study and execution of major construction schemes such as the Darbandikhan Dam on the Diyala River, the Dukan Dam on the Little Zab, the Bekhme Dam on the Great Zab, the Samarra Dam on the Tigris and the Lake Tharthar flood protection scheme connected with it, the Mosul Dam on the Tigris, the network of modern highways connecting major cities in Iraq, a great number of hospitals, schools and other public institutions.

+Later life and death

-In April 1954, he became Prime Minister of Iraq for the second time.
-In 1958, at the age of 70, he retired to his favorite city of Istanbul.
-He returned to Iraq in 1968 and spent the rest of his life at the Baghdad residence of his elder son, Dr. Issam ul-Umari.
-He died in Baghdad on 5 August 1978 at the age of 90 and was buried at the family cemetery in Mosul.
+In 1958, at the age of 70, he retired to the city of Istanbul.
+He returned to Iraq in 1968 and spent the rest of his life at the Baghdad residence of his elder son, Issam al-Umari.
+He died in Baghdad on 5 August 1978 at the age of 90 and was buried at a family cemetery in Mosul.